 Track Facebook ads more effectively in Google Analytics and attribute sales revenue to your campaigns, both online and offline.

-By following this guide, you will learn how to track the performance of your Facebook ads within minutes and will become better equipped to attribute your sales revenue back to your most valuable campaigns.
+By following this guide, you will learn how to track the performance of your Facebook ads and will become better equipped to attribute your sales revenue back to your most valuable campaigns.

 For this article, we’ll discuss: